vaibhav9221/DATABASE-project-using-python/README.md

 Approach used in this is object oriented programming and importing module .

 # HOw to connect my sql with python
-type "pip install mysql-connector-python" on your terminal
+Connection established between python and MySql is by typing "pip install mysql-connector-python" on  your Termial.

 # Use of project
 You can manipulate data in the database using python laguage only.